Board of Trustees

 Neil graduated from the University of New Hampshire and moved to the island in 1991.
 He is the Market Executive at Nantucket Bank, a division of Blue Hills Bank.
 Nonprofit organizations have a supporter and advocate in Neil.
 He is currently a member of the Board of Directors and Treasurer of the Nantucket Film Foundation, a Board Member of the Nantucket Dreamland Foundation, and a Board Member of The Community Foundation of Nantucket.
 Neil previously served on the Board of Directors Access Nantucket and the Town of Nantucket’s Real Estate Advisory Board.
 Neil is member of the NLS Finance Committee.
 He is married to Lauren Marttila.

-Kitty Pochman, Vice President
+Kitty Pochman, Vice Chair and Secretary

 Rachael Freeman Slosek